Home

 Welcome to the Confluencenter for Creative Inquiry!
 We are a physical and intellectual home for the arts, humanities, and social sciences at the University of Arizona.
 Our programs support faculty and students' artistic and scholarly endeavors, addressing some of society's grand challenges.

-Fronteridades in the News
+Fronteridades in The News

 Borderland-Masks flyer, geen and yellow with black background